 This should be kept simple and not overly complicated to prevent creating stress!

-I love having students complete a literacy based pumpkin project.
+One of my favorite Halloween ideas is having students complete a literacy based pumpkin project.
 Since we never have any extra time at school, this was an optional project that students could complete at home.
 I absolutely never want to be a burden on parents, so this was assigned in the spirit of having fun.
-I emphasize over and over again that this assignment should not created unnecessary stress.
-In the project, students decorated a pumpkin to represent one of their favorite book characters, and then they created a written presentation to describe the character traits of the character they chose.
+I emphasize over and over again that this assignment should not create unnecessary stress.
+In the project, students decorated a pumpkin to represent one of their favorite book characters.
+Then they created a written presentation to describe the character traits of the character they chose.